Related Articles

 After that, you’ll need to ratify a tenancy contract, and some lenders will want you to pay a small monthly rent to the new landlord (for example, £1 or £2).

-Pros And Cons Of Home Reversion
+Pros and Cons Of Home Reversion

-There are a number of Pros and Cons associated with home reversion plans
+There are a number of pros and cons associated with home reversion plans

 Pros